Annual Giving Officer

 QUALIFICATIONS: Bachelor’s degree in related field.
-At least three years’ experience in the development field.
+At least three years’ experience in the development field, with an emphasis on individual giving.
 Marketing experience a plus.
 Track record of success in nonprofit development and fundraising with measurable outcomes.
 Other Skills/Requirements include:

 - Excellent oral, listening, and written communication skills, including excellent grammar and proofreading abilities.

 - Strong organizational skills and attention to detail in order to manage multiple projects concurrently, and to meet deadlines.